 Attention: To avoid rail failure and potential danger to yourself and to the unit, ensure that you have the correct rails and fittings for your rack.
 If your rack has square support flange holes or screw-thread support flange holes, ensure that the rails and fittings match the support flange holes used on your rack.
 Do not install mismatched hardware using washers or spacers.
-If you do not have the correct rails and fittings for your rack, contact your IBM reseller.
-Also, to install the rails correctly, perform each task in the following order.
+If you do not have the correct rails and fittings for your rack, contact your reseller.